Kong/docs.konghq.com/app/_src/gateway-operator/guides/autoscaling-workloads/prometheus.md

         apiVersion: v1
         kind: Service
         name: echo
       target:
         type: Value
         value: "40" ' | kubectl apply -f -
 ```

-This configuration will scale the underlying `echo` `Deployment` between 1 and 10 replicas, trying to keep the average latency
-across last 30s at 40ms.

 You can watch those events using the following `kubectl` command: